edpin/upspin2tweet/README.md

 Things TODO:
 - Pull out the HTML templates from the code.
 - Change a bunch of hard-coded paths in `main.go` to flags.
 - Better deploy scripts (perhaps, Dockerize it?).
+They're currently only suitable for the upspin2tweet app at upspin2tweet.com.
+It should be customizable for any user who wants to run their own app.

 Disclaimers: This code is provided as-is.
 It is in no way associated with my